 Backing up our computer data is something we all know that we need to do, but do you really have to?
 Generally speaking (and from personal experience): Yes, backing up your data is something that you need to do on a regular basis.
-There’s nothing worse than the feeling in the pit of your stomach when your hard drive suddenly fails—and all your precious data is trapped on it.
+There’s nothing worse than the feeling in the pit of your stomach when your hard drive suddenly fails—and all your precious data is trapped on it – You would most certainly need data recovery services.
 By creating a backup of all your music, videos, pictures, and other files, you’ll no longer lose your head over an unexpected crash.

 Just why do so many people avoid backing up their systems?
 Simply put, it can take a little bit of time and effort; in today’s fast-paced world, people just can’t seem to find the time.
 In the past, the act of backing up your computer was an extremely time-consuming and complex process.
 Nowadays– thanks to vast improvements in data backup services, software, hardware– the task is not as daunting as it used to be.

 Before starting the backup, you’ll need another drive to back up all your data to.
 Check out our guides on both external and internal hard drives to see what kind is ideal for you.
 External hard drives definitely the most convenient way to back up your computer; just plug it in and you’re ready to go.
 Due to the convenience and storage space of external drives, you back up individual files or even your whole system onto these little powerhouses.
 There is a downside to using an external drive for backup, however: you’ll need to take a lot of time manually backing up the files.
 Luckily, faster connectors such as USB 3.0 and Thunderbolt can assist in making the process a little speedier.